Fearfaks History, Family Crest & Coats of Arms

 Early Origins of the Fearfaks family

-Northumberland where the name was derived from the Anglo Saxon words foegr and feax which collectively meant "fair-haired."
-CITATION[CLOSE]
+The surname Fearfaks was first found in Northumberland where the name was derived from the Anglo Saxon words foegr and feax which collectively meant "fair-haired."

 Early History of the Fearfaks family